dotnet/winforms/Documentation/issue-guide.md

 1. Push PRs forward, don't let them go stale (response every 5+ days, ideally no PRs older than 2 weeks).
 1. Stuck or long-term blocked PRs (e.g. due to missing API approval, etc.) should be closed and reopened once they are unstuck.
     * Motivation: Keep only active PRs.
 WIP (work-in-progress) PRs should be rare and should not become stale (2+ weeks old).
 If a PR is stale and there is not immediate path forward, consider closing the PR until it is unblocked/unstuck.
-1. PR should be linked to related issue, use [auto-closing](https://help.github.com/articles/closing-issues-via-commit-messages/) (add "Fixes #12345" into your PR description)
+1. PR should be linked to related issue, use [auto-closing](https://help.github.com/articles/closing-issues-via-commit-messages/) (add "Fixes #12345" into your PR description).